28547939/vpncore/README.md

 The purpose of this repository is to provide the tools and information needed to implement this design.
+The expected audience includes those who are familiar with the relevant technology but who have not necessarily worked through all the details involved in building and/or deploying such a system.

-"VPN containers" provide
+What problem does this system solve?

-clients with routes out to the Internet, and other containers provide various local services.
+* "VPN containers" are to provide clients with routes out to the Internet in an existing microservice environment.
+It's essentially a "VPN-as-a-Service" design that also funnels all DNS resolution traffic through a designated forwarder.
+A level of indirection is introduced between clients and VPN endpoints.

 The repository, aside from this document, is partly specific to FreeBSD, but this design can also be supported on Linux without issue.